lokwkin/pipelens/README.md

 <img src="./docs/gantt-heading.png" width="80%">

-***TLDR: Tracks every data and metrics during your pipeline run, and visualize it in easily tracable way.***
+⭐ **Building LLM applications without a framework?** ⭐

+⭐ **Not sure what’s slow or what’s happening under the hood?** ⭐

+⭐ **You’ve come to the right place!** ⭐

+## What is PipeLens?

-**PipeLens** is an observability tool built to help ***tracking, visualizing and inspecting*** intermediate steps in a complex ***pipeline-based application***.
+**PipeLens** is an observability tool built to help ***tracking, visualizing and inspecting*** intermediate steps in a pipeline-based / multi-steps application.
 It automatically captures and stores the intermediate data, results and execution times of each steps in a pipeline, visualizing the execution details and allowing easier debug or analysis through an analytic dashboard.
-It is originally developed as a go-to tool to inspect runtime data of an agentic RAG pipeline.

-It now supports both ***Python*** and ***Typescript / Node.js***
+It supports both *Python* and *Typescript / Node.js*

 <details>
-<summary>Background of PipeLens</summary>
+<summary>Some Background of the Project</summary>

 > PipeLens is a lightweight inspection and debugging tool originally built to monitor an agentic Retrieval-Augmented Generation (RAG) pipeline running in a production environment—where visibility, performance, and stability are critical.
 >
 > When chaining multiple LLM agents with custom logic and dynamic inputs, non-deterministic nature of LLM outputs of each steps often lead to dynamic route of logics and behaviors.
 I needed a inspection tool but the existing tools didn't provide the granularity I needed to trace what happened inside each step of the pipeline.